12 Step Program Toronto

 As the name suggests, the 12 Step Program involves 12 clearly defined steps to be followed during the road to recovery from any form of addiction or compulsive behaviour.
 These fall into six main categories:

 The first step in the process is acknowledging that one cannot control one’s addiction or compulsion and that life has become unmanageable.
 This is key in coming to terms with the reality of the situation and accepting that help must be sought in order to truly heal.

 The next phase of the process involves recognizing that there exists a power greater than ourselves that can help support us through our journey.
 This does not necessarily have to be a defined religious entity - it can be more of a spiritual ideal or a philosophical concept that we are all bound together as humans that can receive support from the greater good.

 Examining past errors

-Taking an honest look at past errors, mistakes, and transgressions with the support of a sponsor is the next stage of the program.
+Taking an honest look at past errors, mistakes, and transgressions with the support of a sponsor are the next stage of the program.
 This can be one of the most challenging but ultimately rewarding parts of the 12 Step Program, as it forces introspection and taking of a moral inventory.

 Once all past mistakes have been identified and accepted, it is time to begin making amends.
 This step involves reaching out to those who have been hurt by one’s addiction or compulsive behaviour, apologizing, and making an effort to right any wrongs that have been committed.
 This is an excellent opportunity to mend broken relationships and re-establish support networks that will be crucial to continuing down the road to sobriety.